sonic-net/SONiC/doc/cli_auto_generation/cli_auto_generation.md

 ```

 The user can use dedicated sub-commands `add/del`, a `clear` sub-command will delete all the elements from `leaf-list`.
-The `add` subcommand will append new element to the end of the list.
+The `add` subcommand will append a new element to the end of the list.

 ###### `config` command
 ```